-On February 2, in the afternoon the virgin who is housed in the Church of San Juan El Bautista, is lead through the streets with along with the priests, altar boys, Christians and musicians all ready to join the festivities.
+On February 2, in the afternoon, the virgin who is housed in the Church of San Juan El Bautista is lead through the streets along with the priests, altar boys, Christians and musicians all ready to join the festivities.

 It is also said that the festival is linked to pre-Hispanic agricultural cycles of sowing and harvesting and also as the mining activities in the region.
 The festival is also a result of the Aymara gaiety and Quechua seriousness, which are the two local tongues.

 Featuring many different dances with the most famous being the Diablada, this dance is essential to the festival as it was created for a group of miners trapped for days and praying to the Lady of Candelaria for mercy, when dancing this dance, the performers dress up in demon masks and as the god of the mines Jacancho.
 The dance concludes with the placing of flowers on the graves of the miners that did not survive.

 You should not miss the dance competitions organized by the Regional Federation of Folklore and Culture of Puno; these competitions are between native dances that come from the communities of Puno and are organized into different districts.
 There are around fifty thousand dancers involved in colorful costumes, featuring masks and boots with bells.
 This competition is held at the Torres Belon Stadium.

 Once all the parades and dancing are finished, the dancers and musicians leave the stadium and go back to the city.
 The streets of Puno then become one giant party and a lot of alcohol is consumed.
 The party will last well into the night and the next morning.
 If you plan to join the festivities, then be careful of your belongings and leave most of your valuables in the hotel.

 When considering a trip to Puno in early February, consider that the hotels will be booked well in advance.
 It is essential to book months in advance to get a room for this time in Puno.
 For some of the events you will also need to purchase tickets in advance.